Itvc0110/webmining/README.md

 The directory includes:

+- **Exploratory Data Analysis (`EDA/`)**
+  A folder containing notebooks and scripts used for analyzing and visualizing the dataset distributions and characteristics.

 - **Evaluation Metrics (`metrics_used.md`)**
   A markdown file describing all evaluation metrics used in the experiments, along with brief explanations and usage contexts.